pawREP/B3s-BHD-ReSigner/README.md

 ### Note:
 It turns out that this whole project is pointless since TKGP and I discovered that the game just loads any old decrypted bhd.
-If the file starts with BHD5, the game will load it and just skip the signarture verification.
+If the file starts with BHD5, the game will load it and just skip the signature verification.
 Great security.

 # B3s BHD Re-signer
 This tool allows re-signing of Dark Souls 3's archive header files (BHD) with a new RSA key pairs.